Compressed Air Trams

 Mékarski cars at the base of the column in Place Louis XVI.
 The nearest car is of the later, side loading type.

-The single deck Mékarski trams carried 31 passengers, 17 inside on longitudinal seats, 12 standing on the rear platform.
+The single deck Mékarski trams carried 36 passengers, 18 inside on longitudinal seats plus 6 standing with 12 standing on the rear platform.
 Ten steel reservoir cylinders (7 main, 3 reserve) were fitted between the frames and were charged to 30 atmospheres, reduced to 4-6 atmospheres at the driving cylinders, which were 13.5 cm bore and 25.6 cm stroke, driving the front axle.
 The trams weighed 6.5 ton empty and 9 ton loaded.
-They were 2.16 m wide and 6.81 m long.
+They were 2.22 m wide, 6.95 m long and 3.48 m high.
 The front driving wheels were 71 cm in diameter, the trailing wheels were 76 cm.
+The truck was by Brissonneau & Lotz, and bodywork by Clavier of Nantes.
 The locos had were slightly more powerful with 19 cm bore and 24.1 cm stroke cylinders driving two axles with 71 cm coupled wheels, although the coupling rods were later removed.